GDG-GTBIT/HACKTOBERFEST21-GTBIT-WEBDEV/README.md

 To start contributing, follow the below guidelines:

-**🌟.** Star🌟 the project to bookmark and appreciate the work.
+**🌟** Star🌟 the project to bookmark and appreciate the work.

-**0.** Take a look at the existing [issues](https://github.com/dsc-gtbit/HACKTOBERFEST21-GTBIT-WEBDEV/issues) or create your own issues.
+**0.** Take a look at the existing [issues](https://github.com/dsc-gtbit/HACKTOBERFEST21-GTBIT-WEBDEV/issues).
 Wait for the Issue to be assigned to you after which you can start working on it.

 **1.** Fork [this](https://github.com/dsc-gtbit/HACKTOBERFEST21-GTBIT-WEBDEV) repository.